Showing posts with label BECMI. Show all posts

 Raven from Heroforge

 The story is one that is simple, but close to many FRP gamers.
 Raven wants to kill Karl Ir Donwayne.
-How is going to do that?
+How is it going to do that?
 Well, they need to Skull of Quez to appease this ruler to get to Donwayne.
-But they have to find the mysterious island first and then kill the beast-men.
+But they have to find the mysterious island first and then kill the beastmen.
 And there are shadowy loners, men with mysterious pasts.
-Raven jumping in and out of bed with Spellbinder, Gondar the Pirate captain, and even Krya M'ystral, the Queen and sister of the ruler they were trying to go see.
+Raven jumps in and out of bed with Spellbinder, Gondar the Pirate captain, and even Krya M'ystral, the Queen and sister of the ruler they were trying to go see.
 This is all in the first book.
 There is a nice gory battle with Karl Ir Donwayne too, but he comes back in future books to bother Raven some more.

 We never get a satisfactory end to Raven's story.
 Book 5 just ends.
 Though all the books are told from Spellbinder's point of view they could be out of order.
 We do know that Raven met some sort of end between Book 5 and Spellbinder's remembering which seems to take place many years later.
 Maybe she became that agent of Chaos after all.